 We'll see what happens on that.

-But you can be cooperative, you can be professional without uh you don't have to be disagreeable.
+You can be professional without, you don't have to be disagreeable.

-But if you look at the scope and nature of this inquiry, the way it started, the corruption at the outset.
+But if you look at the scope and nature of this inquiry, the way it started, the corruption at the outset, we've joined later in the broadcast.

 If you're looking for collusion, you got it.

-Uh, you know, that that's another story, the crime of collusion, which, of course, as I said, uh the rule regulation and law on that one, I'm still trying to figure out.
+Whatever that means, by the way, you know, that's another story, the crime of collusion, which, of course, as I said, the rule, regulation, and law, and that one, I'm still trying to figure out.

 I think they are still trying to figure that out as well.

-But having said all of that, you you look at the irregularities in this investigation and the way it's gone on.
+But having said all of that, you look at the irregularities in this investigation and the way it's gone on.

 And he says that in his sworn testimony.

-I mean That's a great question.
+I mean, that's a great question.

-Well how how did he know that Rosenstein would use that as the basis for an independent counsel?
+How did he know that Rosenstein would use that as the basis for an independent counsel?

 Did they have a conversation about it?